chandan-data/Netflix_SQL_Projects/README.md

 2. Git for version control

+## Dataset
+The analysis is based on a dataset that contains detailed information about Netflix's movie and TV show content.
+The table structure includes the following columns:

++ title: The name of the movie or TV show.
++ type: Specifies whether the content is a "Movie" or "TV Show".
++ director: The director(s) of the movie or TV show.
+Some entries may have this field as null.
++ casts: The main cast of the movie or TV show, listed as a string of names.
++ country: The country or countries where the content was produced.
++ date_added: The date when the content was added to Netflix.
++ release_year: The year when the movie or TV show was originally released.
++ rating: The rating assigned to the movie or TV show (e.g., PG, R, TV-14).
++ duration: The duration of the content (e.g., "90 min" for movies or "3 Seasons" for TV shows).
++ listed_in: The genre or categories the content falls under, such as "Documentaries", "Comedies", "Action & Adventure".
++ description: A brief summary or description of the content.

 ## SQL Queries Overview
 The following are the key SQL queries included in this project: